RichardSolaire/camera_extractor/README.md

 ## Features & limitations (for the moment)
-- A little pluggable sketch to allow user to interact with a projected sketch, using a laser (or a hand, or whatever object you prefer)
+- A little pluggable class to allow user to interact with a projected sketch, using a laser (or a hand, or whatever object you prefer)
 - You register what kind of point you want to track using the RGB space
 - There are some glitches due to illumination that I plan to fix (making it more robust)
-- The main sketch should only work with white drawing (stroke and fill)
+- The main sketch should only work with white drawing (stroke and fill) for now.
+- The detection is done using a simple absolute difference between the 3 channels (rgb).
+As soon as I have time I will try to use something more comples and robus.
+- THIS IS AN ALPHA VERSION, AND IT'S SENSIBLE TO ILLUMINATION VARIATIONS.
+SO YOU WILL PROBABLY HAVE TO PLAY WITH THE PARAMETERS.

 ## What you need
-- A cheap camera (the better the model, the better the results), mounted on the projector (or in a place where can record the projection)
+- A cheap camera (better model, better results), mounted on the projector (or in a place where it can record the projection)
 - A projector
 - At least one monitor (to control the demo) separated from the projector (the main sketch should run in fullscreen on the projector)